1 / 2Manukau Skate Park

 đ Manukau City Centre, Auckland

-Free outdoor park in Hayman Park with steep boxes, spine transfer, vert wall, pocket bowl, and two pump tracks.
-Rough concrete surfaces suit intermediate to advanced skaters aged 8+.
-A smaller children's area sits separately.
+Free outdoor park in Hayman Park with steep boxes, spine transfer, vert wall, pocket bowl, two pump tracks, and a separate younger kids' area.
+Rough concrete suits intermediate and advanced skaters.
+Free entry.

 A decently sized skate park in Hayman Park.
 There seems to be a range of slopes for different abilities. there is also a moto cross track there too.